fuyuanlyu/OptEmbed/README.md

 This repository contains PyTorch Implementation of CIKM 2022 research-track oral paper:
   - **OptEmbed**: Learning Optimal Embedding Table for Click-through Rate Prediction [paper](https://arxiv.org/abs/2208.04482).

+Notes: This repository is under debugging.
+We do not guarantee the reproducibility of our result on current version of code.
+We are actively debugging the reproducibility issue.
+Please check our code later.

 ### Data Preprocessing

 You can prepare the Criteo data in the following format.
 Avazu and KDD12 datasets can be preprocessed by calling its own python file.